nilesr/Mako-server/README.md

 This takes some getting used to, and definitely isn't required, but can be incredibly powerful.

-Note that this logs each rewrite, in order.
+Note that this logs each rewrite, in order, if log is set to 1

 Some example configuration, then what it does.
 <pre>
+log: 1
 sets: set-1,set-2
 set-1-condition-1: bypass
 set-1-change: index,new